jamigibbs/text-revealer-chrome-extension/README.md

 1. [Download this repository](https://github.com/jamigibbs/text-revealer-chrome-extension/archive/master.zip).
 2. Navigate to the Chrome menu > More Tools > Extensions
+3. Rename the folder from `text-revealer-chrome-extension-master` to `text-revealer-chrome-extension`
 3. Select "Load unpacked"
 4. Select the downloaded folder unzipped.